 5.6.
 Reinstatement - A Residential Rental Registration shall be reinstated if the owner or operator of a REGULATED RENTAL UNIT corrects the reason for the revocation of the Residential Rental Registration and has paid the Residential Rental Registration reinstatement fee.

 C. Criteria for Applying Sanctions.

-5.7 The CODE ENFORCEMENT OFFICER, when recommending sanctions, and the City of Bethlehem, when applying sanctions, shall consider the following:
+5.7 The CODE OFFICIAL, when recommending sanctions, and the City of Bethlehem, when applying sanctions, shall consider the following: